puppetlabs/puppetdb/documentation/api/wire_format/catalog_format_v6.markdown

 [type]: /puppet/latest/reference/lang_resources.html#type
 [attributes]: /puppet/latest/reference/lang_resources.html#attributes

 PuppetDB receives catalogs from puppet masters in the following wire format.
 This format is subtly different from the internal format used by Puppet so catalogs are converted by the [PuppetDB catalog terminus](../../connect_puppet_master.html) before they are sent.
-[See below][below] for the justification for this separate format.

 Catalog Interchange Format
 -----